 Your pelvic floor—just like your arms, abs and glutes—can be strengthened and weakened with exercise and everyday activity.
 But just how much attention should you give to making this essential muscle group as strong as can be?

-Two of our experts, Sex and Relationship Therapist Carli Blau and DPT Dr. Amy Hoover, are here to give you a well-rounded understanding of all that goes on down below.
-It's the perfect pelvic floor refresher before diving into our newest on-demand series, the Pelvic Floor Strengthening Program.
+Two of our experts, Sex and Relationship Therapist Carli Blau and Pvolve Chief Physical Therapist Dr. Amy Hoover, are here to give you a well-rounded understanding of all that goes on down below.
+It's the perfect pelvic floor refresher before diving into our Pelvic Floor Strengthening Program.

-How can someone know if they have a weak pelvic floor?
+How does someone know if they have a weak pelvic floor?

-CARLI: We’ve already discussed getting a pelvic floor diagnosis to know what kind of pelvic floor you have, but so many women explain afterwards that they wish someone told them they would have an intravaginal exam.
+Carli: We’ve already discussed getting a pelvic floor diagnosis to know what kind of pelvic floor you have, but so many women explain afterwards that they wish someone told them they would have an intravaginal exam.
 Regardless, during this evaluation is when someone can learn if their pelvic floor is weakened.
 A hypotonic pelvic floor dysfunction could come in the form of urinary incontinence.
 So, think of it as the opposite of a hypertonic (or too tight) pelvic floor.
 You could leak, a trickle of pee and then an overfilled bladder.
 Women aren’t alone—men can experience both of these, as well!
-They may also benefit from P.volve workouts, too.
+They may also benefit from the Pvolve Method, too.

 How will a first-time pelvic floor exam go?